RISHIT7/ML-Material/README.md

 # Machine-Learning
-Repository related to machine learning projects and related modules
+Repository related to machine learning theory and my progress